loginom/loginom-help-en-omegat/data/processors/transformation/ungrouping.md

    * **Point density of rare goods**: the coefficient can take the values from 0.01 to 1.
 The higher coefficient, the more positions will be identified by the algorithm as too rare, and they will be excluded from the forecast.
    * **Absent periods for position termination**: if any position is absent in the series for the specified number of periods, it will be excluded from the forecast.
    * **Absent data points for position termination**: if any position is absent in the series for the specified number of points, it will be excluded from the forecast.
-   * **Presence periods for the new position**: the positions occurring not more frequently than the specified number of periods, they will be considered to be new.
+   * **Presence periods for the new position**: the positions occurring not more frequently than the specified number of periods will be considered to be new.
 * Depth period.
    * **Maximum number of seasonality periods**: to make a forecast, it is required to use the specified number of the last periods of reference data, if  `0` value is set, all periods will be used.
    * **Maximum number of points in each series**: to make a forecast, it is required to use the specified number of the last series points of reference data, if `0`value is set, all points will be used.